einstin88/sapling-release/README.md

 ## Features
-- Finds the 5 most relevant sentences across multiple PDF articles within minutes to answer your question about a topic.
+1. **Finds the 5 most relevant sentences across multiple PDF articles within minutes** to answer your question about any topic.
 Confidence scores of each result are displayed!
-- Is also able to locate the files and paragraphs the answers are in.
+2. Is also able to locate the files and paragraphs the answers are in.
 You can open the file from the results if you want to.
-- Leverages modern computing capability and speed to **quickly 'read' contents among texts**. `Sapling` works best when more texts files are being fed *(2)*.
+3. Leverages modern computing capability and speed to **quickly 'read' contents among texts**. `Sapling` works best when more texts files are being fed *(2)*.
 You could for example feed it with all the articles and book chapters required for a course!
-- Currently **supports most `PDFs` files**.
+4. Currently **supports most `PDFs` files**.
 Support for `.txt` and `docx` will be added in an upcoming version.
-- Uses *nearly* state-of-the-art human language comprehension and question answering architechture (produced in end-2019 to early-2020)
+5. Uses *nearly* state-of-the-art human language comprehension and question answering architechture (produced in end-2019 to early-2020)

 ## Getting Started: